OmidBakhshaei/BS-Scraper/README.md

 4. push the **دانلود** button.

-by following the four steps a folder named **Varzesh3** would be created on your desktop and after a few moments you can find the downloaded video file(with the same name of the selected team) in the mentioned folder.
+by following the four steps a folder named **Varzesh3** would be created on your desktop and after a few moments you can find the downloaded video file in the mentioned folder.

 ![Varzesh3](https://github.com/OmidBakhshaei/BS-Scraper/blob/master/img/DL.jpg?raw=true)

 ---
-### About Football Downloader
-Football downloader is an exercise in making an scraper using beautifulsoup.
-The UI was added to the original code which you can find in the same repository.

 <p align="center">
   <img src="https://github.com/OmidBakhshaei/BS-Scraper/blob/master/img/Module_Football_downloader.jpg" alt="Original code" width="800">